 top of page

-Celeste Fair: Struggles off stage
+Celeste Fair: Struggles off Stage

 I started dancing when I was 5 years old.
 When you’re a little girl just starting dance class, you’d never imagine that the pretty girls you see on the sidelines of college football games would be anything but happy in their sparkly uniforms with their pom poms.
 I began struggling with depression and anxiety in high school.
 The stigma surrounding mental health was heavy back then, so I never talked about it much.
 When I made the dance team at Washington State University, it truly felt like a dream come true.
 That is where I actually opened up about my struggles for the first time because I had the chance to circle “YES” when my incoming athlete medical paperwork asked me: “Have you ever felt down, depressed, or hopeless?”.
 I sat down with the team doctor and we discussed resources that were available to me when the season began, and I did not expect to need them as much as I did.